iamkirankumaryadav/DAX/README.md

 4. `Date` ( DateTime )
 5. `TRUE` / `FALSE` ( boolean )
 6. `String`

-7. `Binary` Object
+### DAX type handling

+Operator `Overloading` : Results are based on the data type

+e.g.
+1. "5" + "4" = 9
+- Here even if we try to add numbers within `quotes` DAX converts string to integers and `add` the numbers.
+- `DAX` knows that `+` is used to add numbers.

+2. 5 & 9 = 59
+- Here due to `&` DAX will consider Integers as string and `concatenate` the strings.

+### Calculated Columns

-Calculated `Columns` : Computed row by row and stored in the model.
+- Computed row by row and stored in the model.

+### Calculated Measures

-Calculated `Measures` : Computed at aggregate level.
+- Computed at aggregate level.

-Column cannot be directly referenced in the Measure, it will be always surrounded by some `Aggregate` function.
+- Column cannot be directly referenced in the Measure, it will be always surrounded by some `Aggregate` function.

 ### Important Terms